 Jeff has published in law journals.
 One of his articles on company law has been cited by the High Court of Singapore.

 On the regulatory side, Francis has experience in suspension and resumption of trading of shares of listed companies, and also in proceedings under sections 213 and 214 of the Securities and Futures Ordinance (Cap.
 571).
 He is also involved in professional negligence cases concerning auditors, solicitors and/or financial advisers.
-He also advises on the compliance issues in the ESG field, under Appendix 27 of the Listing Rules.

-As a Fellow at the Chartered Institute of Arbitrators and HKIAC accredited Tribunal Secretary, Francis has experience in arbitration proceedings under the UNCITRAL Arbitration Rules and the HKIAC Administered Arbitration Rules.
-He is actively involved in some recent high-profile art and entertainment, cryptocurrency, hedge funds and natural resources disputes, both as advocate and Tribunal Secretary.
+As a Fellow at the Chartered Institute of Arbitrators (CIArb), Francis has experience in arbitration proceedings under the UNCITRAL Arbitration Rules and the HKIAC Administered Arbitration Rules.
+He is also an HKIAC Accredited Tribunal Secretary and a member of the ACICA Tribunal Secretary Panel.

 Kelly has a professional command in Cantonese, Putonghua and English, and is capable of delivering written work in Chinese and English.